top of page

 SURGICAL NEEDLES

 The pointed needle front penetrates the tissue followed by the body and then the thread is swaged into the back end of the needle.
 The profile in the cut section depends upon the toughness and texture of the tissue the needle will have to encounter.
-Thus a needle may be round-bodied for softer tissue and flat lance-like for cutting through tissue–cutting needles, These again may be a conventional cutting or reverse cutting (vide figure).
+Thus, a needle may be round-bodied for softer tissue and flat lance-like for cutting through tissue–cutting needles, these may be a conventional or reverse cutting (vide figure).

 1. Straight needles are mainly manipulated by hand.